Changes to Convoy

 “Our region is well known for its generosity and with the encouragement of the trucking and biking community, we believe this is a step forward to expand our beneficiaries.”

-i98FM Station Manager Sean O’Shannassy says the convoy has raised more than $7.7 million in its 11-year history and is in a prime position to help the community it serves on multiple levels.
+i98FM Station Manager Sean O’Shannassy says the convoy has raised more than $9.3 million in its 12-year history and is in a prime position to help the community it serves on multiple levels.

 “Due to our position in the community and the goodwill that has been established as a direct result of Convoy, i98FM is regularly inundated with requests for assistance from charities and individuals within the Illawarra,” he said.

 “While we do our best to help wherever we can, we are often unable to assist those who reach out to us in the meaningful way that we’d like to.
-With the continued generosity of those in our region, this development now means that donations will not only support Camp Quality, but also help others that are in need.
+With the continued generosity of those in our region, we are now able to help others that are in need.
 It’s certainly an exciting time for all of us involved in Convoy and we are thrilled that the event has evolved to a point where it can have an even greater impact on our community.”

 The event will now be called the i98FM Illawarra Convoy.

-The Convoy is broadening its focus to reflect its commitment to supporting a range of groups and individuals in the Illawarra along with its founding beneficiary, Camp Quality.
+The Convoy is broadening its focus to reflect its commitment to supporting a range of groups and individuals in the Illawarra..
 The move reflects the growth and success of the charity drive during the past 11 years.

-As well as being named the i98FM Illawarra Convoy, the funds raised at the event will be shared between Camp Quality and other selected groups and individuals.
+As well as being named the i98FM Illawarra Convoy, the funds raised at the event will be sdistributed via the Illawarra Community Foundation to families affected by life threatening medical conditions and other selected charities and groups.
 All other aspects of the event including the route, participation and fun day in Albion Park will remain the same.

-The Illawarra Convoy was created by i98FM Breakfast announcer Marty Haynes and has been run by i98FM alongside Camp Quality and a dedicated local committee for 11 years.
-Camp Quality will no longer be involved in the planning and logistics of running Convoy however they will remain a beneficiary of the Foundation. i98FM will continue to run the event in the future with this committee.
-Any enquiries about the planning of Convoy need to be directed to Mark Rigby at firstname.lastname@example.org
+The Illawarra Convoy was created by i98FM Breakfast announcer Marty Haynes and a dedicated local committee for 12 years. i98FM will continue to run the event in the future with this committee.
+Any enquiries about the planning of Convoy need to be directed to Mark Rigby at email@example.com

 We began with the goal of raising $20,000 for kids and their families who are living with cancer and in the first year the Illawarra community took up the gauntlet and donated $52,000.
-That generosity has grown each year and Convoy has now raised more than $7.7 million in its 11-year history.
+That generosity has grown each year and Convoy has now raised more than $9.3 million in its 12-year history.

-As well as continuing to donate funds to Camp Quality, Convoy will contribute to a range of local groups and individuals through the development of the Illawarra Community Foundation.
-The administrative and financial costs of running the event will now be managed by members of the Foundation, leaving Camp Quality to focus on what they do best, helping children and their families through their cancer journey.
+Convoy will contribute to a range of local groups and individuals through the development of the Illawarra Community Foundation.
+The administrative and financial costs of running the event will now be managed by members of the Foundation.

 The Foundation will determine how the funding is distributed and will provide regular updates on where the monies are going.